mariahelenanoren/Planti/README.md

 A place for you to store information about all of your loved ones – your plants.

 The server contains 5 endpoints: (GET, POST, PUT & DELETE) plus GET for a specific plant.
 These are defined inside server.rest.
-The data is stores inside the plants.js file.
+The data is stored inside the plants.js file.

 A new plant can be added from the "Dina växter" page (POST).
 From the individual plant page the item can be edited and removed (PUT & DELETE).
 The plants can be viewed from the startpage, "Dina växter" page and the individual plant page(GET).

-Built using react, typescript, express.js and Material UI.
+Built using React, Typescript, express.js and Material UI.

 ## Available Scripts